One sentence in. A shipped site out.

 The honest version

-We will not pretend this is magic.
 Not every run nails it.
-Sometimes a headline lands flat.
-Sometimes a section feels generic.
-That is what iterate is for.
-You ship a real starting point in minutes, then improve it.
-That beats months of staring at a blank page.
+Sometimes a headline lands flat or a section feels generic.
+That is what iterate is for: ship a real starting point in minutes, then improve it.
+Beats months of blank page.